Maureen M. Jonas, MD

 Dr. Fawaz joined the faculty of the Division of Gastroenterology and Nutrition in 2008 after completing her fellowships at Children’s Hospital at Montefiore and Mount Sinai Medical Center in New York.
 She attended medical school at American University of Beirut in Lebanon.
 Her expertise is in pediatric and transplant hepatology.
 She is board certified in Pediatric Transplant Hepatology.
 Dr. Fawaz has published on hepatitis C in children.

 Dr. Lee is a board certified Pediatric Gastroenterologist and Transplant Hepatologist.
-Receiving her medical degree from Brown University in Providence, RI, Dr. Less then joined the Boston Combined Residency Program at Boston Children's Hospital and Boston Medical Center, before becoming an Attending Physician at Boston Children's Hospital and Instructor of Pediatrics at Harvard Medical School.
+Receiving her medical degree from Brown University in Providence, RI, Dr. Lee then joined the Boston Combined Residency Program at Boston Children's Hospital and Boston Medical Center, before becoming an Attending Physician at Boston Children's Hospital and Instructor of Pediatrics at Harvard Medical School.